 Hey all, Ashleigh here.
 As John was saying, I noticed that

 - If I could get my clients to move better, inflammation decreased.
 With less inflammation athletes could move more freely.
 My ladies could cut fat more easily, and both had less pain.

 - Static stretching didn't work well on it's own.
 But, if I used it to create a window of opportunity and then challenged it immediately, mobility increased over time.

 - Everybody needs the same stuff.
 Mobility, stability, strength, power.
-It's just a matter of starting different people at the right place, choosing the right challenge on the same path.
-"Corrective exercise" became something I no longer used because I got better at assessing these needs.
+It's just a matter of starting different people at the right place, choosing the right exercise progression on the same path.
+"Corrective exercise" became something I no longer used because I got better at assessing these needs and prescribing appropriate challenges.

 So good, that I started helping out with the programming for some Marvel superheroes you may have seen on my IG.
 But before we get into that, I've got another science lesson for you.

 Everything affects everything.
 That core stability you know you need from reading functional training articles has even more benefits than decreased back pain and deeply rippled abdominals.